-NCSSS high school graduates are eligible for a minimum Panther Fund Scholarship for 50% of tuition if they are admitted and enroll full-time.
+NCSSS high school graduates are eligible for a Panther Fund Scholarship if they are admitted and enroll full-time.
 Students must meet the minimum merit scholarship requirements and submit a complete admission application indicating attendance at an NCSSS high school.

 High school students who qualify for the Bright Futures Florida Academic Scholars (FAS) award are eligible to be considered for a Florida Tech Distinguished Scholar Award, a combination of scholarships and grants that covers full tuition plus the facilities and activities fees to attend Florida Tech.

 The Florida Tech Distinguished Scholar Award is only available to first-time freshmen.
 To be considered, applicants must:

 Annually, Florida Institute of Technology selects one exceptionally qualified student to receive a Farmer Scholarship, which includes full tuition, room and board, and fees.